-Management Plans (general) REC-2017-11 A document revision section should be included on all management plans so that the period between reviews as well as which section/area of the plan has been revised can be identified. undertaken across the coming audit period.
-Action by: PKCT Environmental Specialist Completion Date: Any identified improvements will be implemented by the next IEA in April 2020.
+Completion Date: Any identified improvements will be implemented by the next IEA in April 2020.
+Complete: PKCT has made some significant upgrades to monitoring and management of the road receival area over the past few years including individual RFID cards for each truck and camera monitoring.
+July 2020 Action Status: Complete.
+Management Plans (general) REC-2017-11 A document revision section should be included on all management plans so that the period between reviews as well as which section/area of the plan has been revised can be identified.
 REC-2017-11 - Document revision is currently tracked through PKCT's SharePoint document management system, however to improve visibility, PKCT will incorporate a document revision section on all management plans.
-Action by: PKCT Environmental Specialist Completion Date: 30/09/2017 July 2018 Action Status: Complete.
-Management Plans were updated and submitted via email to DP&E on 12/09/2017.
+Action by: PKCT Environmental Specialist Completion Date: 30/09/2017 July 2020 Action Status: Complete.
+Management Plans were updated and submitted via email to DPI&E on 12/09/2017.
 All submitted plans now have a document revision table incorporated.
-Environmental Management Strategy REC-2017-12 Revise the Environmental Management Strategy with the following improvements: - Update Section 6.3 to reflect that the National Greenhouse and Energy Reporting Act and Regulations are Commonwealth rather than NSW legislation. - Update Table 9-1 to reflect changes to noise monitoring and to include requirements relating to monitoring of sediment levels in ponds and train wagon condition monitoring - Update Table 9-2 to reflect recent changes to reporting requirements e.g. remove requirements to report against Energy and Water Savings Plans, and to provide Interim Environmental Management Reports (no longer required), include requirements for Ambient Air Monitoring Report, Wet Weather Overflow Reporting and Train Condition REC-2017-12 - Refer to DA 08_0009, S4.C1, for PKCT response/actions July 2018 Action Status: Complete.
+Environmental Management Strategy REC-2017-12 Revise the Environmental Management Strategy with the following improvements: - Update Section 6.3 to reflect that the National Greenhouse and Energy Reporting Act and Regulations are Commonwealth rather than NSW legislation. - Update Table 9-1 to reflect changes to noise monitoring and to include requirements relating to monitoring of sediment levels in ponds and train wagon condition monitoring - Update Table 9-2 to reflect recent changes to reporting requirements e.g. remove requirements to report against Energy and Water Savings Plans, and to provide Interim Environmental Management Reports (no longer required), include requirements for Ambient Air Monitoring Report, Wet Weather Overflow Reporting and Train Condition REC-2017-12 - Refer to DA 08_0009, S4.C1, for PKCT response/actions July 2020 Action Status: Complete.